Grain Delay

 Granular Synthesis

-Granular synthesis is a type of basic sound synthesis method that operates on the microsecond time scale.
+Granular synthesis is a primary sound synthesis method that operates on the microsecond time scale.
 It works on the same principle as sampling.
-However, the samples are not played back conventionally but are instead split into small pieces of around 1 to 50 ms. These small pieces are called grains.
+However, the samples are not played conventionally but are split into small pieces of around 1 to 50 ms. These small pieces are called grains.
 Multiple grains may be layered on top of each other.
 They may play at different speeds, phases, volume, and frequency, among other parameters.

 Grain Size

-The grain size is usually presented in in Hertz (Hz) using the Frequency control.
-You can think of as grains per second — higher frequencies mean larger and lower frequencies smaller grains.
-You can calculate the grain size in fractions of a beat at your song’s tempo by dividing the tempo by 60 times the frequency.
-For example, at a tempo of 120 bpm, a frequency of 4Hz (four grains per second) captures a half-beat (an eighth-note) per grain.
-But you don’t need to be overly concerned with grain size.
-Its practical significance is that larger grains (lower frequencies) are more stable when you use feedback, pitch-shifting or jittering with the Spray and Random Pitch controls.
+The grain size is usually presented in Hertz (Hz) using the Frequency control.
+You can think of it as grains per second — higher frequencies mean larger grains and lower frequencies mean smaller grains.
+You can calculate the grain size in fractions of a beat at your song's tempo by dividing the tempo by 60 times the frequency.
+For example, at a tempo of 120 bpm, a frequency of 4Hz (four grains per second) captures a half-beat (an eighth note) per grain.
+But you don't need to be overly concerned with grain size.
+Its practical significance is that larger grains (lower frequencies) are more stable when you use feedback, pitch-shifting, or jittering with the Spray and Random Pitch controls.

 Grain delays slice the input audio into extremely short segments, then delay each slice by a slightly different time.
-Most granular delays also incorporate pitch-shifters, which allow them to change the pitch of each slice.
-Granular delays are the most complex delay plug-ins and can warp and mangle audio into a completely different sound.
-In the recent times, there are many grain delay effects available on the market.
-Some of them contain simple control parameters while others are very complex.
+Most granular delays also incorporate pitch shifters, allowing them to change each slice's pitch.
+Granular delays are the most complex delay plug-ins and can warp and mangle audio into a different sound.
+Recently, many grain delay effects have been available on the market.
+Some of them contain simple control parameters, while others are very complex.